IvnLum/Basys3-PMOD-ToF/README.md

 </p>
 <br/>

-> In the GIF Basys 3 values are shown in milimiters, this example setup is located pointing from my bed to the roof hence the max distance is 2.8-3.0m!
+> In the GIF Basys 3 values are shown in milimeters, this example setup is located pointing from my bed to the roof hence the max distance is 2.8-3.0m!

 ## You need to manually set register calibration values for your ToF Module!
 Since it only implements READ operation, there is no actual calibration .
 You need to implement it or just obtain Calibration data from a complete controller implementation